SABRINA: SABRINA AND LINUS

 I wouldn't say he did but he adopted a sort of rugged charm when he was around Sabrina and after a while he was like a man who felt he was getting soft and trying very hard to disguise it.

 Sabrina and Linus were a very unlikely pair but I disliked David (William Holden) so much that even though I thought Linus was very stuffy, I hoped the newly sophisticated Sabrina would loosen him up and realize there was more to life behind a desk and have some fun for once.
-Their first scene together in the movie was when he found her under one of the numerous cars in the garage and helped her up to her apartment by slinging her over his shoulder, lightly scolded her for her supposed carelessness.
+Their first scene together in the movie is when he finds her under one of the numerous cars in the garage and helps her up to her apartment by slinging her over his shoulder, lightly scolding her for her supposed carelessness.

 The kiss he gave her (according to him was 'from David') was a hint there was more to come between them- to us viewers that is!